whatisAI/whatisAI.github.io/_posts/2025-10-20-IntroAgents.md

 })
 ```

-I then got a list of destinations, and asked for those destinations, which one had the highest temperature.
+I got a list of destination recommendations, and asked for those destinations, which one had the highest temperature.
 At that point, the following tool call happens

 ```
 get_cities_with_weather_conditions({